aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 ### **Modifying an Existing Style**

-This example uses a simple template Excel file in which a style called Percent has already been applied to a range.
+This example uses a simple template Excel file in which a style called **Percent** has already been applied to a range.
 The example:

-1. gets the style,
+1. Gets the style.
-1. creates a style object and
+2. (Optionally) creates a style object.
-1. modifies the style formatting.
+3. Modifies the style formatting.

 The modifications are automatically applied to the range the style was applied to.